Summer research internships

 Who is eligible to apply?

-• Undergraduate students at the University of Surrey who will be starting the final year of their undergraduate degree in September 2024.
+• Undergraduate students who will be starting the final year of their undergraduate degree in September 2026.

 • Level P (placement students) are eligible but must have finished their placement and have sufficient time to complete the internship prior to returning to their studies.